 Anger and depression are so closely tied that it’s sometimes hard to differentiate which you’re actually feeling.
 Psychiatrist Judith Eve Lipton nailed it when she said that they “go together like peanut butter and jelly.”
 We all feel angry and depressed at times.
 Both can be harmful to your health, so it’s important to recognize the signs and figure out how to deal with any issues.
-Here’s how you know that you’re dealing with anger.
+Here are five signs that you’re angry.

 When you’re depressed, you experience lingering sadness that usually intensifies over time.
 Anger tends to dissipate more quickly.
 It might stick around for a little while, but anger falls away once you’ve had a chance to calm down, process the situation and take action.

 When you have pent up anger, it doesn’t take much to trigger your emotions.
 You might cry at the drop of a hat or fly into a rage over something as minor as someone cutting you off in traffic.
 Depression changes your mood, but anger can cause you to lash out over any small incident or perceived slight.

 3. Clenching and Grinding

 When you get really angry you might find that you clench your jaw and grind your teeth.
 This can cause headaches and other physical symptoms that won’t make you any happier.

 Depression tends to make you feel sad and removed from your environment.
 But anger often causes intense feelings of resentment.
 You might resent your boss because you didn’t get promoted when you know you deserved it.
 When you stop and think about why you’re feeling that way, you usually identify the source of the resentment and realize that you’re plain angry.

 Even the most mild-mannered people can become hot enough under the collar that they feel an urge to punch a wall or break a glass.
 Physical or violent behavior is never appropriate, but if you find yourself even feeling the urge, you are experiencing anger.